by Steven J. Cary and Michael E. Toliver (updated May 13, 2022)

 Description.
 The Oak Hairstreak (Satyrium favonius) is gray-brown below and dark brown above with two orange patches.
 Its hindwing false head is decorated with a tail, a stub, a blue spot, marginal orange spots and a white “W.” The submarginal orange markings on the VHW are more extensive on this hairstreak than on other similar hairstreaks.
 Range and Habitat.
 Oak Hairstreaks occupy the eastern US from New York to Florida and west to eastern Colorado and eastern New Mexico.
 Here they inhabit brushy, oaky Upper Sonoran to Transition Zone canyons and hillsides (counties: Co,Cu,Ha,Li,Mo,Ot,Qu,SM,Un), from 5000 to 8500′ elevation.
 Life History.
 Larvae eat oaks (Fagaceae).
 Wavy-leaf oak (Quercus undulata) is the host in eastern New Mexico.
 Eggs overwinter; larvae hatch in spring and feed on fresh buds, flowers and leaves.
 Flight.
 Oak Hairstreaks fly in early summer.
 Our records span May 29 to July 7.
 Adults are best found nectaring near the host oaks, for example at honey mesquite, horehound or dogbane.
 Comments.
 Our populations belong to subspecies Satyrium favonius violae (D. Stallings and J. Turner 1947), which was described from specimens collected near Folsom (Un).
 Because there is a ‘Southern’ Oak Hairstreak subspecies, Satyrium favonius favonius, and a ‘Northern’ Oak Hairstreak, subspecies Satyrium favonius ontario (W. H. Edwards 1868), it makes complete sense to call our subspecies the ‘Western’ Oak Hairstreak.
 Populations on the east slope of the Sacramentos are poorly known and need more study.

 Description.
 Closely related to the foregoing and following species, Ilavia Hairstreak is brown above with orange-tan patches.
 Below, it is pale gray-brown with a standard Satyrium false head but an indistinct postmedian white line.
 The ventral surface is much plainer than in related species.
 Range and Habitat.
 A southwestern endemic, Satyrium ilavia lives in oak-studded foothills of the Mogollon Rim massif in Arizona and southwest New Mexico (counties: Gr).
 Life History.
-This butterfly is usually found in association with the scrub oak species Quercus turbinella (Fagaceae), which is likely to be its host.
-Its infrequent occurrence in New Mexico is punctuated by local population booms, suggesting that it extends its diapause during drought years and then capitalizes on wet years when they come along.
+Females oviposit on twigs of the scrub oak species Quercus turbinella (Fagaceae).
+Eggs remain in diapause through summer, autumn and winter, then hatch the following spring and begin feeding on fresh growth.
+Its infrequent occurrence in New Mexico is punctuated by local population booms, suggesting that it extends diapause during drought years and then capitalizes on wet years when they come along.
 Flight.
 New Mexico records are scarce, but the ones we have fall between May 29 and July 7.
-In 2022, the usual early summer flight in Arizona was followed by a surprising second emergence in September (Bill Beck, pers. com.).
-Look for it at nectar near its host oaks, for example at Amorpha species.
+In 2022, the usual early summer flight in Arizona was followed by a surprising second emergence in September (Beck 2023), possibly as a result of favorable summer monsoons.
+Look for adults at nectar near its host oaks, for example at Amorpha species.
 Comments.
-Once considered a geographic subspecies of Satyrium favonius, Ilavia is now considered a distinct species by most recent workers (e.g., Opler and Warren 2002, Brock and Kaufman 2003, Pelham 2021).
+Once considered a geographic subspecies of Western Oak Hairstreak, Ilavia is now considered a distinct species in most recent field guides and catalogs (e.g., Opler and Warren 2002, Brock and Kaufman 2003, Pelham 2021).

 Satyrium polingi (W. Barnes & Benjamin 1926) Poling’s Hairstreak (updated May 16, 2022)